JoelNgiamKeeYong/aiap-ta-2024/README.md

    This granular view helps identify specific weaknesses in the model, such as whether it struggles more with false positives or false negatives.
 For instance, if the cost of missing a no-show (FN) is higher than incorrectly flagging a show as a no-show (FP), we can adjust the decision threshold accordingly.

+Use feature importance instea of SHAP values as calculating SHAP values is computationally very expensive and this problem does not need that much interpretability.
+But if required can add that in.

 Given the business context of no-show prediction, the following considerations guided the choice of metrics:

 Imbalanced Dataset : With fewer "No-Show" instances compared to "Show," metrics like accuracy alone would be insufficient.
 Instead, F1-score and ROC-AUC provide a more nuanced evaluation of model performance.